polymerdao/plonky2-circom/README.md

 Milestones
 -----
-This project reached its first milestone that is to verify a plonky2 proof with public inputs using the following
+This project reached the milestone to verify any recursive plonky2 proof with public inputs using the following
 settings:

 - High rate config